UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 * Former Captain: These nasty zombies shoot out yellow energy bolts in volleys of five.
 Spawns with chaingunners.
 * Nightmare Demon: These guys are faster than the ordinary pinky demon and have 300 HP.
 * Astral Cacodemon: These guys unleash a pair of mancubi fireballs in addition to their cacodemon fireball.
+* Eviternity Arachnotron: A variant of the arachnotron that uses the energy bolts used by the former captain.
 * Annihilator: An upgrade to the cybruiser, these guys have both a rocket launcher and a very powerful chaingun, and spawn with barons.
-* Eviternity Arachnotron: A variant of the arachnotron that uses the energy bolts used by the former captain.

 PSX DOOM:
-* Nightmare Spectre: Faster moving and much tougher variant of the spectre.
+* Nightmare Spectre: A faster moving and much tougher variant of the spectre.
 Has 300 HP and spawns with spectres, naturally.
 	* Note: This is not a DEHACKED original, but I felt like giving tribute to a rather different version of Doom and its one original monster.

 STRUGGLE: ANTARESIAN LEGACY (antares, 2018):
 * Antaresia: A serpent-like creature that has a strange firing pattern.
 Spawns with Hell Knights.
 	* Change: Uses the Antaresian Reliquary variant instead of the original, for variety's sake (I liked the red better).
 * Antaresia Elite: A more powerful variant of the Antaresia that spawns with the Archvile.
-Has more HP, less pain chance, and moves much faster.
+Has more HP, a lower pain chance, and moves much faster.
 * Afriest: A flying priest with a powerful triple attack.
 Spawns with Cacodemons.
 * Antaresian Arachnotron: A variant of the arachnotron that moves faster and uses a chaingun instead of a plasma rifle.